jojimatt/jobportal/README.md

 - Connect to database and create all tables in jobportal-schema.sql and jobportal-data.sql
 - Open jobporatl ui folder.
 Run 'npm install' followed by 'npm run dev'.
 Open the localhost:5173 web to test out the applications
 - Before proceeding.
 Register three accounts with the same credentials as the demo credentials in the UI.
-- Change the roles id of the three users to the respective roles in Users database to test out all functionalities
+- Change the roles id of the three users to the respective roles in Users database to test out all functionalities.
+By default, all users have JOB_SEEKER role

 ## Caching